BelWue/flowpipeline/CONFIGURATION.md

 geolocation file, as shown in our example.

 For this to work, it requires RemoteAddress to be set in the flow if matchboth is set to its default `false`.
-If matchboth is true, the behaviour is different from the `addcid` segment, as the result will be written for both SrcAddr and DstAddr into SrcCountry and DstCountry.
-The dropunmatched parameter however behaves in the same way: flows without any remote country data set will be dropped.
+If matchboth is true the result will be written for both SrcAddr and DstAddr into SrcCountry and DstCountry.
+The dropunmatched parameter will drop flows without any remote country data set.

 ```yaml
 - segment: geolocation